kumpan/unikorn/content/startpage/2020-05-20-startpage.md

   src: ../assets/og.png
   alt: unikorn
 hero:
-  heading: Rocket your digital presence.
+  heading: Large e-com SEO consulting Unikorns.
-  text: "We’re your best friend when it comes to finding the path to successful
+  text: Unikorn grows e-com businesses through advanced SEO.
+By understanding
-    digital strategies.
-We have the knowledge, experience and grit to handle every aspect of your Digital Marketing, and will be by your side throughout the entire process.
-From the initial stages to implementation, revisions and beyond, we are your own magical Unikorn for solid SEO, web projects and digital marketing. "
+    customer needs, we drive relevant traffic, this boosts conversions, and maximises their ROI.
+Which means that they can confidently scale their businesses.
   featured_image:
     src: ../assets/digital-growth-unikorn.svg
-    alt: Digital Growth
+    alt: SEO Unikorn
   button: Start growing now
   buttonlink: /contact/
 tabs_section:
   tabs_heading: We help our partners grow through well executed
   tab_fields:
     - tab_title: Search
-      heading: Unikorn Search
+      heading: Unikorn SEO
-      text: Organic and Paid Search is in our genes, with two decades handling the market, it has brought to us the successful recipe to tame the search landscape.
-At well-known brands and start-ups level, recognizing their necessities and budgets, to accentuate results.
-We call it Unikorn Search - SEO (Search Engine Optimisation) | SEM (Search Engine Marketing) expertise.
+      text: Organic search is in our genes, with two decades handling the market, it has brought to us the successful recipe to tame the search landscape.
+At well-known brands and start-ups level, recognising their necessities and budgets, to accentuate results.
+We call it Unikorn SEO.
       buttontext: Read more about SEO
-      buttontext_mobile: Unikorn Search
+      buttontext_mobile: Unikorn SEO
-      buttonlink: /seo/seo/
+      buttonlink: /seo/
     - tab_title: Marketing
       text: "Our Digital Marketing experience is massive forming our view of successful Digital Marketing, as aggressive, and not just for Start-ups,